Master, Master of Engineering (M.Eng.)

 The application is open to people with a first degree of at least six semesters in a mathematics related discipline.
 In addition, evidence of a relevant professional experience of at least one year after the first degree must be provided.
 Further information can be found here

 Interested persons without a first degree have the opportunity to qualify for the programme by taking an aptitude test

 Since the programme is taught in English, sufficient evidence of English language skills must be provided.
 In addition, evidence of sufficient knowledge from previous studies must be provided by means of an evaluation point system and successfully passed examinations for modules in the fields of analysis and stochastics.
 It is possible to provide evidence of this knowledge under certain conditions during the first year of study.
 More information can be found in the examination regulations

 The distance learning programme starts in the winter semester (October) of every year.
-Information on the application procedure and deadlines can be accessed here
+Information on the application procedure and deadlines